Sunday, March 16, 2025

 Conference Room (Higgins Education Wing)Speakers: Nancy Kathryn Burns, Stephen DiRado, Ron Rosenstock, and Brittany Severance

 Since the second half of the 20th century, Worcester has fostered a vibrant photography community.
-At this panel discussion, explore how Ron Rosenstock’s “Sunday Night Class” and Stephen DiRado’s “Photography Salon” became sites of creativity and collaboration that continue to impact the city’s art scene.
-Nancy Kathryn Burns, the Worcester Art Museum’s Stoddard Curator of Prints, Drawings, and Photographs, will lead a conversation with three generations of Worcester photographers in the Museum’s collection: Ron Rosenstock, Stephen DiRado, and Brittany Severance.
+A brief introduction to the Worcester Art Museum’s collection of works by local photographers will be followed by a panel discussion exploring how Ron Rosenstock’s “Sunday Night Class” and Stephen DiRado’s “Salon” became sites of creativity and collaboration that continue to impact the city’s art scene today.
+Nancy Kathryn Burns, the Worcester Art Museum’s Stoddard Curator of Prints, Drawings, and Photographs, will lead a conversation with three generations of Worcester photographers in the Museum’s collection: Stephen DiRado, Ron Rosenstock, and Brittany Severance.
 Together, they will reflect on the genesis and impact of the proverbial “Night Class” and “Salon” on Worcester’s lens-based artist community.
 Afterward, we invite former and current attendees of the “Night Class” and “Salon” to offer their thoughts and stories about Worcester’s unique history with photography as well.